codarrenvelvindron/codarren.github.io/_drafts/Multiprocessing_in_Python.md

 Python supports renaming the import to a shorter one using the 'as' keyword.

 ## Python Global Interpreter Lock(GIL)
+The Python GIL is a mechanism used in CPython(The version of python written in C and python).

+It synchronizes the execution of threads so that only one native thread can execute at a time, even if run on a multi-core processor.

+This is the mechanism used in the python Threading module.

 ## Credits